free5gc/free5gc/README.md

 ```

 **For more details, you can reference to our [wiki](https://github.com/free5gc/free5gc/wiki)**

-## Questions
-For questions and support please use the [official forum](https://forum.free5gc.org).
-The issue list of this repo is exclusively
-for bug reports and feature requests.

 ## Release Note
 Detailed changes for each release are documented in the [release notes](https://github.com/free5gc/free5gc/releases).